hugoalh/deno-lint-rules/_rules/import_at_start.md

 # `hugoalh/import-at-start`

-> ✔️ Default enable without configuration.
+> ✔️ Recommended; Enable by default.

 [`import`][ecmascript-import] declaration statements should at the start of the module/script.